LumoSQL/lumosql/doc/rfc/draft-shearer-desmet-calvelli-lumionsrfc-00.md

 Key Management Authority: a scheme selected by users to manage their Lumion keys.
 This could be any system at all, from a plain text file on a server on the internet to a Kerberos server.
-In the case of an embedded database library, the key management authority will typically be either individual app on the device (eg a banking app) or the device's platform-wide key management authority (eg the identity systems built into many versions of Android, and Apple phones.)
+In the case of an embedded database library, the key management authority will often be either an individual app on the device (eg a banking app) or the device's platform-wide key management authority (eg the identity systems built into many versions of Android, and Apple phones.)